howdyai/botkit-docs/docs/readme-slack.md

 ## Event List

-In addition to the [core events that Botkit fires](core.md#receiving-messages-and-events), this connector also fires some additional platform specific events.
+In addition to the [core events that Botkit fires](core.md#receiving-messages-and-events), this connector also fires some platform specific events.

 In fact, Botkit will receive, normalize and emit any event that it receives from Slack.
 This includes all of the events [listed here](https://api.slack.com/events), as well as